SamSherrill/games-comparison/current-dev-plans.md

 - Beautify the table
 - Beautify the site in general

-- Strongly leaning towards doing an "about the creators" page.
-Might include links to our Portfolios & GitHub profiles.

-- User instructions (likely in a separate page / container) regarding:
-    - What is a vanity URL & how to create it
-    - How to set profile & games list public
-- Warnings that direct users to the appropriate help section if their profile isn't public, or their games list isn't
-- Consider a small i or ? in a box that links to or even generates a small box that opens up in screen when the user hovers over the ? box or the entire warning

 - Full evaluation of the names & uses of state & vars within our app.
 Do those names accurately reflect what we're using them for?
 Can we delete or refactor blocks of code after these evaluations?
 We almost certainly can make this code more readable, and very likely can shorten it. searchedUsers state & array (on MainPage.jsx) is a prime example of something we have & maybe still can refactor.